jjmcnelis/jjmcnelis/README.md

-🤔 ask me about my fledgling hpc project, "little pleiades"
+🤔 ask me about hpc projects